Farig-12/Nexium_AbdullahMohsinAli_AI_Recipe_Generator/README.md

+# Cook-It

+Cook-It is a modern web application designed to help users discover, manage, and share recipes with ease.
+Built with Next.js and React, it features a sleek UI powered by Tailwind CSS and offers seamless user experiences with animations, notifications, and responsive design.

+## AI Integration

+Cook-It leverages an AI agent integrated via [n8n](https://n8n.io/), an open-source workflow automation tool.
+The AI agent assists users by generating recipe suggestions, and providing personalized recommendations, enhancing the overall user experience with intelligent automation.

+---

 ## Project Libraries & Dependencies

 Below is a list of all libraries used in Cook-It, with a short explanation and the `pnpm` command to install each.